gautamGS/Project3/ReadMe.md

 I choose to use NVEDIA model as base model for my arichitecture after going through udacity classroom .

 My model layer starts with Cropping layer to crop the image from top and bottom, as after visualization of the images found that data at top contians horizon and it's not proividing much insights and bottom of the image contained some portion of car itself.
 I thought of adding this under keras layer so the same pre-processing need not to added in drive.py and its done by model when real data is fed to it through drive.py

 This was followed by Lambda layer for normalization , where the data was normalized between  -0.5 to 0.5 using equation `(x / 225.0) -0.5`

 This was followed by 6 convolutional layers with filters of 5x5 , followed by 3x3 filter and depths ranging from 24 to 64, this is kept as per the NVEDIA model.
-Used 'RELU' as activation function across CNN layers to introduce non-linerarity .
+Used 'ELU' as activation function across CNN layers to introduce non-linerarity .

 This was followed by FLATTENING and 3 Fully Connected Layers , which is followed by single output layer.
 Below is the model summary captured using command `model.summary()`